hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 **4.4** Create and apply a ClusterSPIFFEID CRD with namespace selector.

-Copy the clusterSPIFFEID from **[this link](https://raw.githubusercontent.com/cxteamtrials/caas-trials-content/main/services/spire/clusterspiffeid-example.yaml)** and just change the selector to **namespace selector** and make sure that the correct match label is there like shown below.
+Copy the clusterSPIFFEID from **[this link](https://raw.githubusercontent.com/cxteamtrials/caas-trials-content/main/services/spire/clusterspiffeid-example.yaml)** and just change the selector to **namespace selector**.
+Make sure that the correct match label is there like shown below.

 ```yaml
 apiVersion: spire.spiffe.io/v1alpha1